 RI is a deed state — no post-sale redemption.
 Municipalities handle tax sales.
 Small state with limited inventory.
 High property tax rates.
 Check for coastal flood zone issues and environmental restrictions.

-The redemption period in Rhode Island is None.
-The original owner has no right to reclaim the property after the sale.
+The redemption period in Rhode Island is 1 yr.
+During this period, the original owner can reclaim the property by paying the purchase price plus applicable penalties and interest.

 DeedFlex aggregates Rhode Island tax sale listings from county auction platforms and scores each property 0-100 based on estimated equity, market conditions, risk flags, and state-specific rules.
-Sign up for a free trial to browse all available Rhode Island properties with full deal analysis.
+Start with Pro ($89/mo) to browse all available Rhode Island properties with full deal analysis.

 Opening bids vary widely by county and property.
 Rhode Island has an average property tax rate of 1.63%, which influences opening bid amounts.
 DeedFlex shows opening bids, estimated market values, and projected profit margins for every listed property so you can find deals within your budget.